jacmoe/emacs.d/README.md

 You need to set the `HOME` environment variable to point to your user directory (usually `c:/Users/[username]`)

 ## How to use it ##

+See the [Emacs survival guide](emacs.org) where most of the keyboard commands are listed.

 See my [Creative Writing with Emacs](https://jacmoes.wordpress.com/2019/09/24/creative-writing-with-emacs/) blog post.